telus/tds-core/docs/src/html/3-Foundational-Elements/4-grid.md

 </div>
 ```

-This example lays out two content blocks, each spanning 3 columns, with the final block also offset by 3 columns.
+This example lays out two content blocks, each spanning 3 columns, with the final block also offset by 3 columns in small viewport only.

 <div class="example">
     <div class="container">